Bira/octopus-carnival/_drafts/wir-mm2-4e-ant-giant.md

 Warriors act as scouts and guards for worker expeditions.
 They're Level 2 Skirmishers with 36 HP and a speed of 8.
 They attack with a **Piercing Bite** that does physical damage, and also does bonus acid damage if the target was already taking ongoing acid damage.
+The warrior itself can't inflict this, so you'll want to pair it with a soldier, described below.

 Their **Hive Warrior Frenzy** clears any mark or curse on them, and allows them to shift 2 squares.
 Yes, this will make the party warlock sad.